These Are the 15 Healthiest Cities in America

 Alaska?
 Isn’t it cold there?
 Yes, but Alaska boasts 17 national parks and its capital, Anchorage, offers access to five of its most spectacular you’ll find anywhere—including Wrangell-Saint Elias.
 At 13.2 million acres, it’s the largest national park in the country.
 To give you an idea of just how enormous that is, its footprint is that of Yellowstone, Yosemite, and Switzerland put together!
 The sprawling landscape is a paradise for hikers and mountaineers who come to climb Mount Saint Elias (the second highest peak in the U.S.) and Mount Wrangell (one of the largest active volcanoes in North America).
 Another of the park’s most impressive elements is Malaspina Glacier, which covers more than 1,000 square miles.
 That’s bigger than the state of Rhode Island!
 Anchorage is also Alaska’s most populous city and its cultural hub.
 Between the acclaimed Anchorage Museum and local events calendar (many of which are free), there’s plenty to keep both residents and visitors busy.
 Browse the best free tourist attraction in every state.

-It should come as no surprise that the birthplace of Whole Foods is teaming with healthy fare.
+It should come as no surprise that the birthplace of Whole Foods is teaming with healthy fare (it’s also among the top 10 in our list of the cleanest cities in America).
 First up, head to Franklin Barbecue to sink your teeth into hormone- and antibiotic-free brisket.
 While you’re in town, be sure to swing by Snap Kitchen for some bison quinoa hash and Fresa’s for a Power Bol, packed with agave-lime chicken, greens, adobo chickpeas, sweet potato, avocado, and roasted cauliflower.
 Beyond great grub, Austin is one the fastest growing cities in the nation and a major wellness destination.
 Lake Austin Spa Resort recently debuted Ripple Effects, a series of activities—from morning dockside meditation and aqua zumba in the pool barn to lakeside group fitness classes and sunset paddle board outings—that lets resort-goers experience the benefits of being in, on, or around the water.
 The first week of each month, the Westin Austin Downtown does Lean ’17, a 5-day program that allows guests to partake in guided runs, juicing classes, and more… for free!
 Don’t worry, if you can’t make it then, you can still take advantage of the hotel’s ongoing wellness package.

 Berkeley a mecca of mindfulness, yoga, and meditation.
 (It’s also home to the uber-impressive UC Berkeley Library system.)
 If natural serenity is more your style, consider a hike and picnic in Cesar Chavez Park or Tilden Regional Park.
 Spend some time strolling along Fourth Street, a charming stretch of boutiques and cafes.
 Stop into Project Juice for a superfood smoothie or acai bowl.
 Stay at the iconic Claremont Club & Spa.
 In addition to 276-recently renovated guest accommodations and The Fairmont Spa—complete with 32 treatment rooms, saline whirlpools, deluge showers, and eucalyptus steam rooms—resort’s private club offers members and hotel guests access to a state-of-the-art fitness center, daily exercise classes, tennis courts, and three swimming pools.